 $PSVersionTable

-to confirm. - If using a terminal emulator like Cmder or Git Bash, check the documentation or run
+to confirm. - If using Git Bash or Cmder, check their documentation or run

 echo $SHELL